Assam constitutes panel to include Bodo villages in BTR, exclude non-Bodo settlements from region | Politics

 On elections to the BTC, which had to be deferred due to the COVID-19 outbreak, Sarma said the Health Department has made it clear that it is not safe to conduct the polls till November 30.
 The chief minister will soon call an all-party meeting to review the situation, he said.

-The elections to the council were being held after a fresh Bodo Accord was signed in New Delhi on January 27 by Shah, Sonowal, the then BTC chief Hagrama Mohilary and leaders of ABSU and all the four factions of the National Democratic Front of Boroland (NDFB)..
+The elections to the council were being held after a fresh Bodo Accord was signed in New Delhi on January 27 by Shah, Sonowal, Mohilary and leaders of ABSU and all the four factions of the National Democratic Front of Boroland (NDFB).